 Financial Support for Disabled Students

-The DRC does not have funding for classes.
-There are a variety of Bellevue College-related financial options:
+While the DRC does not have funding for college, there are a variety of Bellevue College-related financial options:

 - Bellevue College Foundation Scholarships